Will Johnny Depp act again? A look at the actor’s scheduled projects

 Will Johnny Depp act again?
-A look at actor’s scheduled films as he returns to the stand in Amber Heard trial
+A look at actor’s scheduled films as he awaits verdict in Amber Heard trial

 Actor has claimed Heard’s actions have damaged his career

-The defamation trial between Johnny Depp and his ex-wife Amber Heard is in its final week.
+The jury began deliberations in the defamation trial between Johnny Depp and his ex-wife Amber Heard.

 Depp is suing Heard for $50m (£38.2m).
 He alleges that Heard implied that he abused her in a 2018 Washington Post op-ed about domestic violence.